 For those who have a bachelor’s degree from an accredited institution of higher learning, you must:

-Important note: If you do not meet the minimum GPA requirement or the number of semester credit hours in math as outlined above, after Jan.
-26, 2020, you must take a TxPACT exam.
-Up until this day, you can take a TExES content exam that will allow you to enroll in an alternative teacher certification program.
-We discuss this change later in this article, as well as in our article, Breaking News: TExES Exam Rules Changing.
+Important note: If you do not meet the minimum GPA requirement or the number of semester credit hours in math as outlined above, you can take a TxPACT exam to qualify.

 For those with an associate’s degree, you must: